 1. The wide receiver stance drill

-You should start with your stance – if you don’t solidify the basics, you can forget about making progress anywhere else.
+You should start with your stance – if you don’t solidify the basics, you can forget about making progress elsewhere.

 Here are a few general tips on correct receiver stance:

-- You should shift most of your bodyweight on the front foot.
-This is to allow you to more quickly take off.
+- You should shift most of your body weight on the front foot.
+This is to allow you to take off more quickly.
 Additionally, this will ensure that defenders cannot knock you back.